MarvinHill/storytellr/README.md

 A helper tool can be found at [link](https://commit-creator.netlify.app/).
 ### Scope Naming
-Current existing Scopes in Storyteller
+Current existing Scopes in Storytellr
 - api
 - webapp
 - proxy